teopats/extlib/README.md

 Found this gem from 2002 on Torry's Delphi Pages.

-Update: ExtLib_d6.dpk can be installed in all Delphi 6 and up versions.
+Update: ExtLib_d6.dpk can be installed in all later Delphi versions.